Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Preliminaries and Distributional Soft Policy Iteration

 where $r\sim R(\cdot|s,a),s'\sim p,a'\sim\pi$, and $A \overset{D}{=} B$ denotes that two random variables $A$ and $B$ have equal probability laws.
 The distributional variant of policy iteration has been proved to converge to the optimal return distribution and policy uniformly in \cite{bellemare2017C51}.
-We can further prove that Distributional Soft Policy Iteration which alternates between Equation \eqref{eq.soft_distri_bellman} and \eqref{eq.policy_imp} also leads to policy improvement with respect to the maximum entropy objective.
+We can further prove that DSPI which alternates between \eqref{eq.soft_distri_bellman} and \eqref{eq.policy_imp} also leads to policy improvement with respect to the maximum entropy objective \eqref{eq.policy_objective}.
 Details are provided in Appendix \ref{appen.proof}.